The first few weeks of sobriety can be tough.

 You could shop at a different store if you feel like the familiarity is what’s killing your resolve.
 Or you can face the urge head-on.

 I promise you that if you take a couple of deep breaths, remind yourself of your goals, and get your things without stopping down that dreaded aisle, the urge will pass fairly quickly.

-A lot of the tips I give for staying sober during holiday parties apply here as well, but let’s go over the big ones.
+Many tips I give for staying sober during holiday parties also apply here, but let’s go over the big ones.